 PART ONE: BEGINNINGS

-Dan Shields ran his fingers through dry, dark locks that had at one time looked and felt like pure silk.
-Though the wearer of the brittle strands was only twenty-two years old, her pale complexion and sunken cheeks added at least a decade to her appearance.
-Either his sister would sink into the darkness of her canopy bed, or she'd rise to thrust imaginery fangs into his neck.
-His blood would keep her warm and safe and thriving, though the bandage hugging her right arm placed her closest to the category of a mostly unwrapped mummy.
+Dan Shields ran his fingers through dry, dark locks that used to feel like pure silk.
+Though the wearer of the brittle strands was only twenty-two years old, her pale complexion and sunken cheeks added an uncertain number of years to her appearance.
+Either Death would swallow his sister into the darkness of her canopy bed, or she'd find warmth and nutrition by thrusting newly-grown fangs into his neck.
+His blood coursing through her veins would save her life.

 He bowed his head as the first of his tears escaped.
-Hopefully his quiet sobs evaded the ears of his younger brother in the next room.
-His siblings perceived him as the strongest of the brood, prompting him to conceal his weaknesses.
+Hopefully his younger brother, Ryan, who stayed in the next room, remained blissfully unaware of Dan's broken state.

-The first sun beams of the morning stroked the quiet street in Bexley, Ohio.
+The early sun beams stroked the quiet street in Bexley, Ohio, adding a golden touch to the green lawns and casting shadows over the rows of flower beds.
 Once again the guilty and the innocent would share the blessings of a beautiful day.
 The rich and the poor, the broken and the whole.
 Despite all circumstances, the world kept on spinning along with his watch hands, which told him he'd barely enough time ready himself for school.

 School.
-How could he handle the wild and famously rough teenagers of Westview High, when his sister lay in bed, infected and nearly starved to death with an IV dripping into her veins?
+How could he handle the wild and famously rough teenagers of Westview High, when his sister lay in bed, infected and nearly starved to death with an IV hooked and taped around her right wrist?
 How could he leave with so much work to be done- scrubbing and washing and organizing, eradicating every trace of the infernal bacteria that had found its way into Allison's wound?

 On the flip side, how could he miss the first day of school after the way he'd fought for this position?

 Ryan would be here.
 The hired nurse would be here.
 And God would be here, wouldn't He?
-Or had Dan failed so many times that God refused to hear his pleas?
+Or was God even paying attention anymore?

 Too many fights with his father, too much rebellion and disrespecting of his parents' authority.
 In the end, he'd needed to grow into his own person, but he'd achieved his goal in a less than stellar manner.